zextras/tech-doc/source/carbonio/install/scenarios/scenario-essential.rst

 <fw-external>`, i.e., they are required for proper access to
 |product| from the Internet.

-.. table:: Opened ports in Scenario A.
+.. table:: Opened ports in Scenario *Essential*.

    +-------------------+--------------------------+------------------+
    | Public hostname   | Ports & Service          | Mapping          |